 The Life Of Buddha - Unravelled

-Next of what is considered to be truly a shocking phase, Stupas, Taras, Dawarapals, Viharas and Chaityas of the Buddhist relics, along with several paintings and motifs were unearthed.
+Next, of what is considered to be truly a shocking phase, stupas, taras, dawarapals, viharas and chaityas of the Buddhist relics, along with several paintings and motifs were unearthed.
 All the paintings demonstrated a strong influence of Buddhism and revolved around the life of Buddha.

-Cave 2 is also clearly inspired from Cave 1.
+Cave 2 is also clearly inspired by Cave 1.
 Its doorways are influenced from the many ancient temples found in India.
 The ceiling is intricately designed and decorated exuberantly.
 The walls inside have an image of a Thousand Buddhas, painted with astonishing detailing.
-The corridor towards the right shows a puerile girl on a swing – called the Woman on Swing – which highlights Buddha’s thoughts that physical energy led to illumination.
+The corridor towards the right shows a puerile girl on a swing – called the Woman on Swing – which highlights Buddha’s thoughts, that physical energy led to illumination.

 Cave 6 is representative of the Mahayana period.
 There lies an image of a seated Buddha, surrounded by flying pairs of couples.
 The pillars in these caves are much more fine than the earlier caves and are in an octagonal shape.
-It has the painting of the Bhikshu with Lotus.
+It has the painting of the Bhikshu with a lotus.

 Cave 24 consists of 3 components – The Pillar Style, the Pilaster and the Porched Doorway.
 The pillar styles found in this cave are incomplete, but are noteworthy of its origination.
-Starting with rough and uneven pillars, it evolved to octagonal pillars with proper finishing, in the Mahayana Period.
+Starting with rough and uneven pillars, it evolved to octagonal pillars with proper finishing, in the Mahayana period.
 The porch end consists of an elaborately created pilaster.
-Cave 24 was however left incomplete.
-A later addition in and around the 7th Century, the Porched Doorway is in the upper right corner and is in the shape of a T.
+Cave 24 was, however, left incomplete.
+A later addition in and around the 7th century, the Porched Doorway is in the upper-right corner and is in the shape of a T.

 A Perfect Visit Any Time Of The Year - Ajanta Climate

 The Ajanta Caves are unaffected by the prevailing weather conditions.
 This site can be visited at all times of the year.
 However, the summer season is advised to be skipped out on, as there is quite a bit of walking to do – an activity that might tire you in the scorching summer heat.
-The monsoons are hands down the best time to visit this fantastic place, as the river right below the Caves are in full bloom, and the gushing water, combined with the abundant greenery makes for a perfect memorable experience.
+The monsoons are, hands down, the best time to visit this fantastic place, as the river right below the caves are in full bloom and the gushing water, combined with the abundant greenery makes for a perfect, memorable experience.

 The Ajanta Caves are easily accessible by air, road and rail.
 The Aurangabad Airport, at a distance of 100 km, is the closest airport, if one decides to travel by air.
 There are also several trains that ply from various cities in India to Aurangabad and Jalgaon – two cities extremely close to the Ajanta Caves.
 If travelling by road, one can opt from the many bus tour services offered by the State Government Transport or the private bus tours.
-From Aurangabad, Ajanta Caves is around two to three hours away.
+From Aurangabad, Ajanta Caves is around 2-3 hours away.

 These caves are better seen in person than merely read about.
-The enormity and grandness of this heritage sites are one of those few destinations in the world you must visit before you die.
+The enormity and grandness of this heritage sites makes it one of those few destinations in the world you must visit before you die.
 Don’t miss on this wonder for anything.
 The mystical charm of these caves will have you zapped.